rognan/deno-gradle-plugin/.github/CONTRIBUTING.md

 ## Building from Source

-The project should be built using a JDK version 11, and can be built from the CLI using the included Gradle Wrapper scripts (`./gradlew` or `./gradlew.bat`)
+The project can be built from the command line using the included Gradle Wrapper scripts
+`./gradlew` or `./gradlew.bat`.

 ## Submitting Changes

-After you submit your pull request, someone will review it.
-It's normal that this process can take some time, so don't get discouraged by any change requests.
+When you submit your pull request, someone will review it.
+It's normal that this process
+can take some time, so don't get discouraged by any change requests.

 ## Getting Help